autowarefoundation/autoware-documentation/docs/installation/index.md

 Docker can ensure that all developers in a project have a common, consistent development environment.
 It is recommended for beginners, casual users, people who are unfamiliar with Ubuntu.

-Refer to the [Docker installation guide](autoware/docker-installation.md) for detailed steps.
+For detailed steps, refer to the [Docker installation guide](autoware/docker-installation.md) .

 ### 2. Source installation